 Phil has 30 years experience working in environmental management and sustainability.
 He led the early adaptation activity in the south east of England, initiating joint working between regional groups across the UK.
 Phil led the climate change group at consultants TRL for three years, developing evidence-based solutions to the challenges presented by climate change.
 He has worked with both public and private sector clients on adaptation and mitigation projects, with a focus on the transport sector.

+Australian in Oxford.
+Promoter of genuine communication and engagement, an advocate for the experts in these new days of ‘google-fuelled online warriors’.
 Tanya joined the ARCC network in February 2016, relocating from Australia with a background in communication and marketing of government programmes.
 Her new role is to synthesise, translate and communicate critical research outputs for use by decision-making communities through a range of resources.
 She also coordinates engagement and knowledge transfer activities to further the communication of research evidence and knowledge to specific audiences.

 Stephanie Ferguson, Designer & editor